openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ```
 For more information, refer to the [Converting a Kaldi Model](prepare_model/convert_model/Convert_Model_From_Kaldi.md) guide.

-- To get conversion recipes for specific TensorFlow, ONNX, PyTorch, MXNet, and Kaldi models,
+- To get conversion recipes for specific TensorFlow, ONNX, PyTorch, Apache MXNet, and Kaldi models,
 refer to the [Model Conversion Tutorials](prepare_model/convert_model/Convert_Model_Tutorials.md).
 - For more information about IR, see [Deep Learning Network Intermediate Representation and Operation Sets in OpenVINO™](IR_and_opsets.md).